 - Official transcript (Download PDF)

-Request that your official transcript be sent to APU's School of Adult and Professional Studies for all degrees, certificates, and credentials earned prior to application to APU.
+Request that your official transcript be sent to APU’s Non-Traditional Enrollment Services for all degrees, certificates, and credentials earned prior to application to APU.

 - Additional materials

-You may need to submit additional admissions materials as directed by your APS admissions representative.
+You may need to submit additional admissions materials as directed by your NTES admissions representative.

 All aspects of the applicant’s file are considered—rigor of the undergraduate curriculum, academic performance as an undergraduate student, work experience, personal references, and personal goal statement.